 The Community Interaction Program (CIP) supports the implementation of community-led projects aimed at conserving biodiversity, ensuring sustainable use, and improving the water quality and ecosystem of the St. Lawrence.

-Part of the St. Lawrence Action Plan 2011-2026, the program is implemented by Environment and Climate Change Canada (ECCC) and Quebec's Ministère de l’Environnement et de la Lutte contre les changements climatiques (MELCC).
+As part of the 2011-2026 St. Lawrence Action Plan, the program is implemented by Environment and Climate Change Canada (ECCC) and Quebec's Ministère de l’Environnement et de la Lutte contre les changements climatiques (MELCC).

-Annually, deadlines for submitting funding applications are set at March 1 and October 15.
+Annually, deadlines for submitting funding applications are set on March 1 and October 15.
 See our Submitting an application section for information about the next call for proposals.

 Any not-for-profit, non-governmental organization that has been legally constituted for at least one year and that has a branch in Quebec and any Indigenous communities located in Quebec.

 The target area is defined by the St. Lawrence River, meaning its water, bed, shores, coastline, wetlands, barachois, islands, archipelagos and fluvial lakes.
 The territory extends, on the south shore, from Cornwall to Gaspé (including the Quebec portion of Chaleur Bay and the Magdalen Islands), and, on the north shore, from Carillon to Blanc-Sablon (including Anticosti Island and the Saguenay).
 This territory also includes the tributaries essential to the lifecycle of species dependent on the St. Lawrence.
 Intervention in the secondary tributaries must have a direct connection with the species in question or with agricultural nonpoint source pollution.